sadanandpai/javascript-code-challenges/challenges/functions-challenges.md

 <br />

-#### Q4
-### Write a function which will create a function bounded to the context like `bind`, but can be overridden when the context is set explicitly
+### Q. Write a function which will create a function bounded to the context like `bind`, but can be overridden when the context is set explicitly

 - The functionality is similar to `bind` with exception that if there is a context set during the execution it will override